2025 Festival Preview

 3:00 pm

-Wednesday, August 6, 2025
+Monday, August 4, 2025

-An American Century
+SUMMER 2025: An American Century

 This summer represents a mini-overview of the multiple directions classical music has taken.
 Opening night on Saturday, August 9th, is an all-American clarinet recital with music of Copland, Ives, Bernstein, Barber, and Gershwin.
-This is followed by a “Salon” concert of music and conversation in a private home on Wednesday, August 13th that includes a pre-concert interview with Todd Palmer, and post-concert discussion with the artists and audience.
-Like the night before, Thursday’s concert in St. Paul’s also features Argentinean-American composer Osvaldo Golijov’s wild klezmer clarinet quintet, The Dreams and Prayers of Isaac the Blind paired with the darkest piece in a major key that I know, Mozart’s autumnal clarinet quintet.
+This is followed by a Salon concert of music and conversation in a private home on Wednesday, August 13th that includes a pre-concert interview with Todd Palmer, and post-concert discussion with the artists and audience.
+Like the night before, Thursday’s concert in Amesbury also features Argentinean-American composer Osvaldo Golijov’s wild klezmer clarinet quintet, The Dreams and Prayers of Isaac the Blind\ paired with the darkest piece in a major key that I know, Mozart’s autumnal clarinet quintet.
 I’ve also slipped in composer Guillaume Connesson’s jazzy Disco toccata.

 The father-daughter duo will also perform Gershwin’s Summertime and a spiritual by the Queen of Folk, Joan Baez.
 Anchoring that concert is none other than Beethoven’s Opus 127, one of the master’s late, great, string quartets that went on to re-shape the direction of classical music.

 Our final concert will be something completely new that I am calling NCMF: Cabaret!
-Held upstairs at The Joy Nest in the Tannery, the concert will consist of two mixed sets where Guy and Bridget will let loose with keyboards and voice, alternating with the strings performing some deliciously rare quartets by Gershwin and Kern including All The Things You Are and Smoke Gets in your Eyes.
+Held upstairs at The Joy Nest in the Tannery, the concert will consist of two mixed sets where Guthrie and Bridget will let loose with keyboards and voice, alternating with the strings performing some deliciously rare quartets by Gershwin and Kern including All The Things You Are and Smoke Gets in your Eyes.
 We’ll then come together and perform Beat Chick a second time.

-Like the big, messy, and complicated country it springs from, American music has a big, messy, and complicated history, and it will all be on display this summer up in Newburyport.
+Like the big, messy, and complicated country it springs from, American music has a big, messy, and complicated history, and it will all be on display this summer in Newburyport.

 David Yang, Artistic Director